List of One-Punch Man characters: Zeimeet

 Zaimeet (ゼイミート, Zeimīto) is an officer in the Hero Association.
 He tried to get two women to kiss in exchange for allowing them to meet Amai Mask before he is knocked out by Garo.

 Zeimeet is voiced by Ryou Sugisaki in the original Japanese version and by Richard Epcar in the English dub.

 Neo-Heroes

-The Neo-Heroes (ネオヒーローズ, Neohīrōzu) are a new group of heroes founded by the supposed grandson of late Shibabawa named Fuzzy. that have been established at the time when the Hero Association was starting to get a lot of criticism.
+The Neo-Heroes (ネオヒーローズ, Neohīrōzu) are a new group of heroes founded by the grandson of late Shibabawa named Fuzzy. that have been established at the time when the Hero Association was starting to get a lot of criticism.
 Though they are shown to have a dark motive in their recruitment plans, which then confirms to enslave humanity through cyberfication, by either using a fail safe on the enhanced battle suits it provided to its members including one of the heroes from Hero Association, and turn one of them into cyborgs.
 Although some of its members and those who are provided with the suits got out of its mind control protocol and survive from being turned into both cyborgs and mind controlled slaves, through either modify the suit, and has remaining willpower, left.
+Unfortunately, the real Fuzzy was revealed to be abducted and hidden by the infiltrators, and eventually being impersonated by his robot doppelganger until he is rescued by McCoy, Metal Bat, Beaut and Wazygaza.